imranhsayed/frontity-twentynineteen/README.md

 2. `cd packages`

-3. `npm install @frontity/twentynineteen-theme`

-4. Add the package name to the `frontity-settings.js`
+3. Add the package name to the `frontity-settings.js`
 ```ruby
   "packages": [
     {
       "name": "@frontity/twentynineteen-theme",
 ```
-5. `npx frontity dev` ( from the root of your project )
+4. `npm install && npx frontity dev` ( from the root of your project )

-6. Your site will be available at `http://localhost:3000/`
+5. Your site will be available at `http://localhost:3000/`

 ## Instructions :clipboard: